goinnn/django-deep-serializer/README.rst

 Installation
 ============

-* If you want use natural keys, you have use the `internal serializers <https://github.com/goinnn/django-deep-serializer/commit/35190702bbd00324a1bb526a2aa842405e241bd3>`_ These are get from django git repository.
-These are not in the never stable branch or release.
+If you want use natural keys, you have use the `internal serializers <https://github.com/goinnn/django-deep-serializer/commit/35190702bbd00324a1bb526a2aa842405e241bd3>`_ These are got from django git repository.
+These are not in the any stable branch or release.
 You have to write in your settings:

 ::